microsoft/msquic/docs/api/ConnectionOpen.md

 # Remarks

+`ConnectionOpen` is used to create a connection in the client application.
+In server applications, [ListenerOpen](ListenerOpen.md) and [ListenerStart](ListenerStart.md) must be called to listen for incoming connection attempts, and the server side Connection is created in the `QUIC_LISTENER_EVENT_NEW_CONNECTION` event.

-This call only allocates the resources for the connection, it does not start the connection.
-For that, the application must call [ConnectionStart](ConnectionStart.md).
+'ConnectionOpen' only allocates the resources for the connection, it does not start the connection.
+To start the connect, the application must call [ConnectionStart](ConnectionStart.md).

 Once `ConnectionOpen` completes successfully, the application may create streams, and queue data for sending.
-This is when 0-RTT streams and data must be created and queued.
+This is when 0-RTT streams and data **MUST** be created and queued.
 See [StreamOpen](StreamOpen.md), and [StreamStart](StreamStart.md).

 Once the connection has been shutdown, it must be cleaned up with a call to [ConnectionClose](ConnectionClose.md).